osisoft/Client-Failover-Service/content/authentication.md

 Credentials provided in the basic authentication header of the request are validated.
 If the credentials are valid, the request is authorized based on membership of the following local groups.

 ## Groups
-The Failover Service creates 2 local user groups when it is installed.
+The Failover Service creates two local user groups when it is installed.
 Group membership is used to determine authorization for each request.

 **PIAdapterFailoverUsers:** Users of the Failover Service, typically accounts running adapters